Inzhenerka/docs.getdbt.tech/website/docs/guides/teradata-qs.md

    <Lightbox src="/img/teradata/dbt_cloud_teradata_development_credentials.png" title="dbt - Teradata Development Credentials" />

 10. Click **Test Connection** to verify that <Constant name="cloud" /> can access your Teradata Vantage instance.
-11. If the test succeeded, you can set up a repository.
+11. If the test succeeded, click **Save** to complete the configuration.
 If it failed, you may need to check your Teradata settings and credentials.

 ## Set up a dbt managed repository